 I’ll also runfess that I am part-way into the amazing opportunity to receive online coaching from none other than Jared Ward and his Endure Strong Team!
 I have a customized plan to help me meet my goal for the Napa to Sonoma Half Marathon on July 21st.
 I’ll post more on that later.
 While with my busy May my plan has gotten off to a slow start, I am jumping back on when I get home from Mexico.

 Last, over coffee I will runfess that I am once again running for charity.
 I will be running the New York City Marathon on November 3rd as part of the Leukemia & Lymphoma Society Team in Training!
+Team in Training has been around for more than three decades and has helped raise more than a billion dollars for blood cancer research.
+Having the opportunity to run the New York City Marathon for such a great cause makes this upcoming race that much more special to me.
 You can find out more information here, and if you’d like to join the team, you can save $100 off using code NYCBIBRAVE!